mjordan/persistent_identifiers/README.md

 ## Usage

 Currently, this module only demonstrates some basic ideas.
-It "mints" and "persists" identifiers in two ways:
+It "mints" and "persists" identifiers in three ways:

 1. When you save a node.
 Users with the "Mint persistent identifiers" permission will see an option at the bottom of the entity edit for similar to this:
   ![Mint checkbox](docs/images/mint_checkbox.png)
-1. When you run the Drush command `drush persistent_identifiers:add-pid x` (where x is a node ID)
+1. When you use Views Bulk Operations to mint persistent IDs for a batch of nodes.
 1. When you configure a Context using the "Add persistent identifier" reaction.

 ## Current maintainer